richardatval/www.yesproject.org/what-you-can-do/believe-in-yourself-and-achieve.md

 The mentoring scheme will support you throughout your journey with one-to-one coaching, counselling and a mentoring programme to help you achieve your goals.

 This will include the chance to work towards qualifications in Maths, English and Information, Communication and Technology (ICT) at one a Lifeskills Centres in Leicester or Loughborough.
 You’ll also get to access work placements, career education and support to pursue further education and work.

+### About TwentyTwenty
+TwentyTwenty has supported over 2000 young people to develop self-belief, achieve in education, learn work-ready skills and  nd and keep a job.